Ksodlehe/Ahmed-Analysis/.vscode/README.md

 ## Finding the Library Directory
 ### Linux
-Most linux users should be fine, as the STAR-CCM installation defaults to the path I have included, however if it doesnt work you can try the following commands in your terminal:
+Most linux users should have their STAR library in the same directory as the one included (just switch out 19.02.009 with your build), however if it still doesnt work you can find the path of the library using the following commands in your terminal:
 ```
 find {"/home","/opt"} -type d -path "*star/lib/java/platform/modules/ext" 2>/dev/null
 ```